rschristopher/ischristtrue.com/src/who-is-christ.md

 ## The word made flesh

 Christ is not a messenger from God, He is the message itself.
+He is the revelation of divine truth.
+He is revelation itself.
 He is the logos, the divine word of God, in the form of man.
-As such we can ascend with Him, and by looking upon Him do we see the father.
+As such we can ascend with Him, and by looking upon Him do we see the face of God.

 !!! quote "John 14:9"
     he that hath seen me hath seen the Father

 ... ineffable being of God